root-project/root/tree/ntuple/v7/doc/specifications.md

 _Envelope type ID_: As specified in the table above, encoded in the least significant 16 bits of the first 64bit integer

-_Envelope length: Uncompressed size of the envelope, encoded in the 48 most significant bits of the first 64bit integer
+_Envelope length_: Uncompressed size of the envelope, encoded in the 48 most significant bits of the first 64bit integer

 _XxHash-3_: Checksum of the envelope and the payload bytes together